Spanish Infinitive Verbs: 5 Uses for Unconjugated Verb Forms

-To get a bit more concrete, infinitives are the verb forms you see when you pop open a Spanish dictionary or dictionary app.
+Infinitives are the plain, base forms of Spanish verbs—the forms you see when you pop open a Spanish dictionary or dictionary app.

 What Are Spanish Infinitive Verbs?

-Spanish infinitives always end in –ar, –er or –ir.
-As noted above, they’re what you see listed in a dictionary.
-These always correspond to an English verb preceded by “to.”
-For example:
+These are the verb forms that you see listed in a dictionary.
+These always correspond to an English verb preceded by to.

 - hablar — to speak